SomeWeekendReading/someweekendreading.github.io/_posts/2022-09-06-n-abs-severe-covid-19.md

 A couple months ago, on behalf of a friend, we looked into [nucleocapsid antibody levels and COVID-19 resistance]({{ site.baseurl }}/covid-immunity-prevalence/).
-A friend of a friend noted higher N abs in unvaccinated people, and opined that unvaccinted people had more diverse antibody types, which might be protective over vaccination.
+A friend of a friend noted higher N abs in unvaccinated people, and opined that unvaccinated people had more diverse antibody types, which might be protective over vaccination.

 This was, of course, exactly backwards: